TheLaz/ganintegrity-backend-challenge/README.md

 ## API

+Please follow the instructions to run the API

+- run `yarn` to install dependencies
+- run `yarn start:dev` to start the server
+- run `yarn start:specs` to run index.js tests as provided by the api backend challenge

 ## Scripts

 I have located the index.js from the original backend challenge repository at the scripts folder under src.

 You can run the script via `yarn start:specs`.

+## Index.js (original backend challenge repository)

+- Area endpoint, the timeout parameter had to be moved to the query string, this is due to the request is GET and could not have body params

+- Guid `2152f96f-50c7-4d76-9e18-f7033bd14428` can not be found at `addresses.json`, and had to be change to `ed354fef-31d3-44a9-b92f-4a3bd7eb0408`.
+  This is due the previous API call which uses the city.guid `ed354fef-31d3-44a9-b92f-4a3bd7eb0408`.

+- Due to previous changes the following had to be changed `assert.strictEqual(cities.length, 15);` to match the test

 ## Notes

 - node-fetch library downgraded to 2.6.6 - Due to network? node compatibility? issues when running the index.js

-- At index.js at the area endpoint, the timeout parameter had to be moved to the query string, this is due to the request is GET and could not have body params

-- At index.js the following guid is not found `2152f96f-50c7-4d76-9e18-f7033bd14428`, and had to be change to `ed354fef-31d3-44a9-b92f-4a3bd7eb0408`.
-  This is due the previous API call also uses city.guid which is `ed354fef-31d3-44a9-b92f-4a3bd7eb0408`.

-- Due to previous changes the following had to be changed `assert.strictEqual(cities.length, 15);` to match the test